Persistent Homology for Structural Characterization in Disordered Systems: Conclusion

 We employed persistent homology (PH) to develop a unified mathematical framework for both local and global characterization in disordered systems.
 This approach produces high-performance descriptors for interpretable machine learning (ML) and offers deep insights into the structure-function relationships in these systems.
 It reveals crucial links between local particle environments and global structures, predicting particle rearrangement and classifying phases in a universal framework.
-Our proposed Separation Index (SI) effectively captures the differences in order among liquid, amorphous, and crystalline phases in multi-particle systems, providing an explanation for the mechanism of long-range order formation.
+In three-phase classification, the SVM trained using ML methods can achieve near-perfect accuracy.
+In contrast, our proposed Separation Index (SI) sacrifices some accuracy to enhance the interpretability of the three-phase classification model.
+Our proposed model effectively captures the differences in order among liquid, amorphous, and crystalline phases in multi-particle systems, providing an explanation for the mechanism of long-range order formation.
 Besides, SI, in conjunction with Global Softness, achieves precise detection of phase transitions through non-ML and ML pathways, respectively.
 Furthermore, complexity science suggests that global behavior in a system arises from nonlinear interactions among local components, rather than from simple linear addition.
 Our unified framework fundamentally avoids the issue of nonlinear adding, while treating local and global characteristics as homogeneous representations.
 This offers a novel perspective for research in complexity science.

 We acknowledge that there are certain limitations to our approach as it currently stands.
 Firstly, computational complexity limits its scalability and cost-effectiveness when applied to large datasets.
 Secondly, while the method effectively captures topological features, its applicability may be limited in QSAR tasks that depend on geometric properties like metrics and curvature.
 Thirdly, although the framework performs well in specific multi-particle systems constrained by Lennard-Jones potentials, its generalizability to other disordered systems and diverse dynamical processes remains unverified.
 Finally, regarding the Separation Index (SI) and its relationship to order and symmetry, current validation is computational, lacking rigorous proof of how SI quantitatively reflects these physical characteristics.